alphagov/xgovctf/GettingStarted.md

 ## <a name="devenv"></a> Setting up a Development Environment ##

 In order to facilitate development by different users with different systems, the picoCTF Platform uses [Vagrant](http://vagrantup.com "Vagrant") to create an identical Linux setup across platforms.
-Vagrant works on top of any number of different virtualization [providers](https://docs.vagrantup.com/v2/providers/ "providers"), though we recommend [VirtualBox](https://www.virtualbox.org/ "VirtualBox"), since this is the one we have tested the most.
+Vagrant works on top of any number of different virtualization [providers](https://docs.vagrantup.com/v2/providers/ "providers"), though we recommend [VirtualBox](https://www.virtualbox.org/ "VirtualBox"), since this is the one we have used with the most success.

 After installing VirtualBox and Vagrant, follow these steps to get your development environment up and running: